 - Cruise past huge icebergs in the icy Antarctic waters

-Several species of albatross, including Black-browed, Southern Royal, and Wandering may follow the vessel into the “westerlies,” along with Slender-billed Prion, Sooty Shearwater, Northern and Southern Giant Petrels, Wilson’s Storm Petrel, and other species.
+Though we’re now at sea, there’s rarely a lonesome moment here.
+Several species of bird follow the vessel southeast like albatross, including Black-browed, Southern Royal, and Wandering may follow the vessel along with Slender-billed Prion, Sooty Shearwater, Northern and Southern Giant Petrels, Wilson’s Storm Petrel, and other species.
 We are in the path of winds that blow around the Southern Hemisphere in the mid-latitudes, controlling much of the climate of Patagonia and southern South America.
 For seabirds they make foraging possible, indeed many never approach land except to breed and can relax or sleep on the wing.

 There is also time to look for birds from the bridge or other observation areas, and if we encounter currents with krill, there are sea mammals to see as well.

 The Falkland (Malvinas) Islands offer an abundance of wildlife that is easily approachable, though caution is always advised.
 Our expedition guides take us to penguin colonies and open grassland areas to search for signature species.
 These islands are largely unknown gems, very British in feel from colonization, and still very much so after the UK prevailed in the 1982 war with Argentina.
 Falkland Steamer Duck may scamper away from us at our landings.
 Not only do some fascinating species of bird live here, but chances are great we see both Peale’s and the beautifully black and white Commerson’s Dolphin in the surrounding waters.